winterstein/data-pivot/README.md

     // Forget the day (this will sum over the days) var totalPerFruit = pivot(mydata,'day -> fruit -> n', 'fruit -> n').run();
     // output is {apples:3, pears:1}

-## Python (pivot.py)

-Also available in Python!
-The Python version is included here -- see pivot.py